 Precision oncology using next-generation sequencing accelerates targeted therapy treatment selection and improves patient outcomes.
 NGS is involved throughout the development continuum for targeted treatments – from translational research to companion

 Here, we share stories of how NGS technology has enabled personalized oncology to improve patient outcomes.
-We are currently sharing stories about pediatric cancers.
+We are currently sharing stories from pediatric precision oncology clinical research, including an NTRK fusion case.
 Please revisit this page regularly for new stories.

 At 4-months old, Maddie Pagel was diagnosed with choroid plexus carcinoma (CPC), a rare and aggressive pediatric brain cancer that had spread down her spine and into her spinal fluid.

 She had surgery to remove the primary tumor, followed by 12 rounds of chemotherapy, which put the cancer into remission.
 But nine months later, the tumors returned and spread.
 This time her cancer, which had a poor prognosis and no known cure, was resistant to three different chemotherapy protocols.

 Doctors at Spectrum Health’s Helen DeVos Children’s Hospital in Grand Rapids, Michigan, told Maddie’s mother, Tracy, to put her daughter in hospice care … READ FULL STORY